FunkyToc/Naturize-Extended/README.md

 # Naturize
 Naturize : Extended is a datapack for Minecraft.
 It adds some gameplay mecanismes (low gravity physics, realistic nature, quicksands, armors sets, combat skills...), particules (some cool visual effects, bleedings, choc waves).
-The goal is to add some "role play" of the game, changing few mecanismes for a better immersion.
+The goal is to add some "role play" in the game, changing few mecanismes for a better immersion, or just a different experience.

 # Requires
 - Minecraft 1.14+